 • 70% of small to medium insurers expressed concerns about meeting solvency requirements amidst economic instability.

-• Capital market volatility increased demand for alternative risk transfer solutions by 25% last year.
+• Capital market volatility increased the demand for alternative risk transfer solutions by 25% last year.

 • Insurers with diversified portfolios reported 18% better resilience against liquidity crises.